sampsyo/uwadvising/advising.md

 # Expectations in Advising

-_Department of Computer Science & Engineering, University of Washington, Sep.
-2015_
+_Department of Computer Science & Engineering, University of Washington_

+_Revised: September 2015_

 ## A note from the chair